fmihpc/spacecast/README.md

     year={2025}
 }
 ```
-This work is based on code using a single run dataloader at commit: https://github.com/fmihpc/spacecast/commit/937094079c1364ec484d3d1647e758f4a388ad97.
+The workshop paper is based on code using a single run dataloader at commit: [fmihpc/spacecast@ce3cd1](https://github.com/fmihpc/spacecast/tree/ce3cd1).